NetBSDfr/smolBSD/service/lhv-tools/README.md

 "lhv" stands for "Le Holandais Volant" aka [Timo VAN NEERDEN](https://lehollandaisvolant.net/tout/apropos.php).

-Here is a translation from his site:
+Here is a free translation from his site:

 >These online tools are intended to be useful and are for free use.
 They are without advertising and without trackers.
 No information entered in pages is recorded by the site; most scripts that do not transmit information to the site and work autonomously in your browser.
 Most of the tools are made by myself.
 Otherwise, the author or scripts used are mentioned on their page.`

 Go to the [tools's page](https://lehollandaisvolant.net/tout/tools/) to get more information about it.

 This smolBSD service downloads and installs these tools during postinstall stage with bozohttp and php.

+## Prerequisites

+Many tools from Le Hollandais Volant work with php.
+Essential/minimal packages to run them correctly are listed in the `options.mk` file. smolBSD downloads packages from [http://cdn.netbsd.org/pub/pkgsrc/packages/NetBSD/x86_64/11.0/All/](http://cdn.netbsd.org/pub/pkgsrc/packages/NetBSD/x86_64/11.0/All/).
+Check this page to know the version-named package of php you need.
+There is no meta-package to installing the latest version like `pkgin install php`.

+For now, it's `php84`, `php84-curl`, etc...

+Edit `etc/lhv-tools.conf` file as needed.

 ## Usage